September 4, 2020

 Also, it’s hard to miss but I’d like to note that GTM wasn’t the only addition to WIX’es Analytics Stack.
 In the screenshot above, you can also see Facebook Pixel, Yandex Metrica, Custom Script, etc.

 Now, let’s test whether Google Tag Manager container was added correctly.
 Enable Preview and Debug mode (by hitting Preview button in GTM), go to the website you’re working on (the public part) and refresh the page.
 A debug console window will appear at the bottom of your browser, showing detailed information about your tags, including their firing status and what data is being processed.

 If that happened, GTM was implemented successfully.
 If preview and debug mode did not appear, read this guide where I mention most common reasons and how you can fix them.
 You can also install and use Google Tag Assistant, Chrome extension which checks Google’s tracking codes (including GTM) and reports if there are some errors.

 OK, now what?

 Start creating triggers, tags (tracking codes) and publish them on a website.
-Here are several ideas what you can do next.
+Here are several ideas about what you can do next.